 We do not provide our executives with any meaningful perquisites that are not provided to employees generally.
 We also do not have any deferred compensation programs or retirement programs other than our 401(k) Plan that is generally available to all employees.
-We enroll all eligible employees, other than our Executive Chairman, in the same health, dental, and life and disability insurance programs.
+We enroll all eligible employees in the same health, dental, and life and disability insurance programs.